facebook/zstd/lib/dll/example/README.md

 are required to compile a project using gcc/MinGW.
 The dynamic library has to be added to linking options.
-It means that if a project that uses ZSTD consists of a single `test-dll.c` file it should be compiled with "libzstd.dll".
+It means that if a project that uses ZSTD consists of a single `test-dll.c` file it should be linked with `dll\libzstd.dll`.
 For example:
 ```
     gcc $(CFLAGS) -Iinclude\ test-dll.c -o test-dll dll\libzstd.dll
 ```